Release Notes¶

 Python sessions) without any further changes to pyMOR or the user code.

-For an example, see pymordemos.thermalblock_simple.discretize_fenics
+For an example, see pymordemos.thermalblock_simple.discretize_fenics.

 New reduction algorithms¶

-uses adaptive parameter training set refinement according to [HDO11] to prevent overfitting of the reduced model to the training set [#213].reduce_parabolic
+adaptive_greedyuses adaptive parameter training set refinement according to [HDO11] to prevent overfitting of the reduced model to the training set [#213].reduce_parabolicreduces linear parabolic problems usingreduce_generic_rband assembles an error estimator similar to [GP05], [HO08].
+Theparabolic_mordemo contains a simple sample application using this reductor [#190].The

-algorithms can be used to find an as small as possible space in which the images of a given list of operators for a given source space are contained for all possible parametersmu
+estimate_imageandestimate_image_hierarchicalalgorithms can be used to find an as small as possible space in which the images of a given list of operators for a given source space are contained for all possible parametersmu.
+For possible applications, seereduce_residualwhich now usesestimate_image_hierarchicalfor Petrov-Galerkin projection of the residual operator [#223].

-Copy-on-write semantics for VectorArrays
+Copy-on-write semantics for VectorArrays¶

-The copy
+The copy method

-interface is now assumed to have copy-on-write
+of the VectorArray interface is now assumed to have copy-on-write

-will contain a reference to the same
+semantics.
+I.e., the returned VectorArray will contain a reference to the same

 data as the original array, and the actual data will only be copied when one of

 the arrays is changed.
-Both NumpyVectorArray
+Both NumpyVectorArray and ListVectorArray have been

 updated accordingly [#55].

-As a main benefit of this approach, immutable
+As a main benefit of this approach, immutable objects having a VectorArray as

-an attribute now can safely create copies of the passed VectorArrays
+an attribute now can safely create copies of the passed VectorArrays (to ensure

 the immutability of their state) without having to worry about unnecessarily